-The School District's bonded debt consists of general obligation bonds that are generally noncallable with interest payable semiannually.
+The School District's bonded debt consists of various issues of general obligation bonds that are generally noncallable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
-The School District repays general obligation bonds from voter-approved sales taxes.
+The School District repays general obligation bonds from voter-approved property and sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-The School District's outstanding bonds from direct borrowings related to governmental activities of \$5,275,000.00 contain a provision that in an event of default, outstanding amounts become immediately due if the School District is unable to make payment.
+The School District's outstanding bonds from direct placement related to governmental activities of \$66,070,000.00 contain a provision that in the event of nonpayment, the State Board is authorized to and must withhold from any state appropriation to which the School District may be entitled and apply so much thereof as shall be necessary to the payment of the principal of and interest on such indebtedness then due.